ClickHouse/ClickHouse/docs/en/development/style.md

     ReadBuffer & istr, /// Where to read the query from (and data for INSERT, if applicable) WriteBuffer & ostr, /// Where to write the result Context & context, /// DB, tables, data types, engines, functions, aggregate functions...
-    BlockInputStreamPtr & query_plan, /// A description of query processing can be included here QueryProcessingStage::Enum stage = QueryProcessingStage::Complete /// The last stage to process the SELECT query to )
+    BlockInputStreamPtr & query_plan, /// Here could be written the description on how query was executed QueryProcessingStage::Enum stage = QueryProcessingStage::Complete /// Up to which stage process the SELECT query )
 ```